 Quick Answer

 Strategic asset allocation sets long-term target weights and rebalances back to them; tactical allocation deliberately deviates to time the market.
 Styles split active vs. passive, growth vs. value, income vs. appreciation.
-Techniques include diversification (kills unsystematic risk only), sector rotation, dollar-cost averaging, protective puts, covered calls, collars, and leverage.
+Techniques include diversification (substantially reduces unsystematic risk only), sector rotation, dollar-cost averaging, protective puts, covered calls, collars, and leverage.

 The whole unit on one sheet: the allocation strategies, the selection styles, and the risk-and-return techniques the exam loves to contrast.

-- Strategic allocation sets long-term target weights (goals, risk tolerance, time horizon) and only changes when the CLIENT changes, not the market.
+- Strategic allocation sets long-term target weights (goals, risk tolerance, time horizon); the TARGET only changes when the CLIENT changes, not the market, though the portfolio's holdings still shift with rebalancing.

 - Tactical allocation deliberately moves AWAY from targets to exploit short-term opportunities (market timing, sector rotation), then returns.

-- Buy and hold minimizes transaction costs and capital gains taxes; it does NOT guarantee profit.
+- Buy and hold typically minimizes transaction costs and defers or reduces realized capital gains taxes in a taxable account; it does NOT guarantee profit.

-- Active management tries to beat a benchmark (higher fees, higher turnover, less tax-efficient); passive replicates it, resting on the Efficient Market Hypothesis (EMH).
+- Active management tries to beat a benchmark (typically higher fees, higher turnover, less tax-efficient in taxable accounts); passive typically replicates it with lower turnover, consistent with the Efficient Market Hypothesis (EMH).

 - Growth buys above-average earnings growth at high price-to-earnings (P/E) and price-to-book (P/B); value buys below intrinsic value (low P/E, low P/B) with a margin of safety.